Call JavaScript from SQL++

 AT "my-library";

-which can then be called with a variable length list of numbers as a parameter
+You can then call the user-defined function in a query, with a variable length list of numbers as a parameter:

 Query